dog-broad/OS_Notes/DMDA.md

 5. **Dynamic Itemset Counting:** In this technique, the Apriori algorithm is modified to add new candidate itemsets dynamically during the database scan.
 Instead of generating all candidate itemsets in advance, new candidates can be created on the fly as the database is scanned.
 This can help reduce the memory requirements and overall execution time.

+## Market Basket Analysis

+Market Basket Analysis is a data mining technique crucial in uncovering purchase patterns in retail settings.
+Essentially, it analyzes product combinations purchased together, aiding in understanding customer behavior and informing business decisions.

+**Definition and Purpose:**
+Market Basket Analysis examines customer purchases in retail, identifying frequent item combinations.
+This analysis supports companies in promoting deals, improving customer service, and increasing revenue by predicting purchasing patterns.
+It operates on the concept of association rules, identifying the "if-then" relationships between purchased items.

+**Association Rules:**
+The rules follow an "if-then" format.
+For instance, if customers buy a domain, they likely need extra plugins/extensions.
+The "if" component represents the antecedent (domain), while the "then" component signifies the consequent (extra plugins/extensions).

+**Predictive Power:**
+By analyzing these rules, businesses predict customer behavior, enabling them to offer targeted deals likely to attract customers.
+Algorithms like Apriori further simplify and classify frequently bought item sets, aiding in making informed business decisions.

+The main components for Apriori algorithm are:
+- **Support:** The frequency of itemset occurrence in the dataset.
+- **Confidence:** The likelihood of purchasing consequent items when antecedent items are bought.
+- **Lift:** The ratio of confidence to support, indicating the strength of association between items.

+**Calculating Support, Confidence, and Lift:**
+Support indicates the frequency of transactions involving specific items, while confidence shows the likelihood of combined sales over individual ones.
+Lift measures the ratio of these occurrences.
+For instance, high lift values suggest a strong association between items, indicating higher chances of combined purchases.

+**Types of Market Basket Analysis:**
+1. Descriptive Market Basket Analysis: Understands consumer behavior, aiding in product placement and understanding typical item combinations.
+2. Predictive Market Basket Analysis: Predicts future purchases based on past patterns, aiding in inventory management and pricing strategies.
+3. Differential Market Basket Analysis: Compares data sets to identify variations, helping businesses adapt to changing consumer behavior.

+**Benefits:**
+- Enhanced Customer Understanding: Insights into buying behavior improve customer understanding.
+- Improved Inventory Management: Helps identify slow-selling and commonly bought items, aiding inventory decisions.
+- Better Pricing Strategies: Understanding pricing impacts on sales leads to better pricing strategies.
+- Sales Growth: Optimizing product placement and promotions can boost revenue.

+**Applications:**
+Market Basket Analysis finds applications in various industries, including retail, e-commerce, finance, telecommunications, and manufacturing.
+It aids in understanding customer behavior, informing inventory decisions, and improving business strategies across diverse sectors.

 # <p align="center"> Unit 3 </p>